Filtering

 Status

-Sort by contacted, converted, or pending leads.
+Sort by contacted, converted, or pending contacts.

 Status = “Follow-up Sent.”